-Amend BPC section 1750 to require that unlicensed dental assistants complete an infection control course prior to performing any basic supportive dental procedures that would have potential exposure to infectious materials.
-This proposal was approved at the August 2021 Board meeting and later combined with the following proposal.

-Amend BPC section 1750 to clarify that the requirement for mandatory education courses for unlicensed dental assistants applies to those dental assistants who have been employed, even intermittently, for a year with one employer.
-This proposal includes the previously approved language requiring unlicensed dental assistants to have completed the infection control course prior to performing any basic supportive dental procedures where they may be exposed to potentially infectious material.
-This proposal was approved at the February 2023 Board meeting.
+Amend BPC section 1750 to require unlicensed dental assistants to complete an infection control course prior to performing any basic supportive dental procedures that would have potential exposure to infectious materials.
+This proposal was approved at the August 2021 Board meeting.
+Subsequently, at the February 2023 Board meeting, the Board approved additional amendments to this section to clarify that the requirement for mandatory education courses for unlicensed dental assistants applies to those dental assistants who have been employed, even intermittently, for a year with one employer.

-Amend BPC sections 1750.2, 1750.4, and 1752.1 to add the requirement that applicants for an orthodontic assistant permit or a dental sedation assistant permit must have completed the required coursework in the Dental Practice Act, infection control, and BLS within five years prior to the date of application.
-The proposal also clarifies that the Dental Practice Act and infection control courses required for RDA licensure must be two hours and eight hours long, respectively.
-This proposal was approved at the February 2022 Board meeting.
+Amend BPC sections 1750.2, 1750.4, and 1752.1 to add the requirement that applicants for an orthodontic assistant permit or a dental sedation assistant permit must have completed the required coursework in the Dental Practice Act and infection control within five years prior to the date of application.
+The proposal also would clarify that applicants must have current certification in BLS at the time of application and the courses in the Dental Practice Act and infection control required for RDA licensure must be two hours and eight hours long, respectively.
+This proposal was approved at the February 2022 Board meeting and subsequently revised and approved at the November 2023 Board meeting.
+For this Report, the legislative proposal has been combined with the following legislative proposal to amend BPC sections 1752.1, 1752.4, and 1907, as both legislative proposals would amend BPC section 1752.1.

 Amend BPC sections 1752.1, 1752.4, and 1907 to clarify the requirements for an RDH applying for an RDA license and eliminate redundant requirements.
 This proposal was reviewed and accepted by DHBC staff and incorporates the proposed changes to BPC section 1752.1 approved in the Board's legislative proposal from February 2022.
 This proposal was approved at the November 2022 Board meeting.
+For this Report, this proposal has been combined with the proposal above to amend BPC sections 1750.2, 1750.4, and 1752.1, as both legislative proposals would amend BPC section 1752.1.